unChaz/sci-fi-5e/srd/classes/soldier.md

 #### Martial Archetype

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
-Choose Champion, Battle Master, or Eldritch Knight, all detailed at the end of the class description.
+All archetypes are detailed at the end of the class description.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

 #### Ability Score Improvement